alyssahondrade/Project1/README.md

 - `RAW_interactions.csv` and `RAW_recipes.csv` from [Kaggle - Food.com Recipes and Interactions](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions?)
 - [Spoonacular API](https://spoonacular.com/food-api)

+## Scope
+### Research Questions
+1. Are more popular / higher-rated recipes healthier?
+What is the health rating of the highest-rated recipes?
+2. What meal type (i.e., breakfast, lunch, or dinner) have the healthiest/unhealthiest (percentage) recipes?
+What is the most popular ingredient for each meal?
+3. Which cuisine has the healthiest recipes?

+### Nutritional Values
+THe nutritional values of interest will be reduced to the minimum required for calculating the "health" score: `calories`, `saturated fat`, `sugar`, and `protein`.

+### Meal Types
+Meal types will be narrowed down to `breakfast`, `lunch`, and `dinner`, or equivalents if unavailable.

 ## Approach
-Followed the Data Analytics Paradigm
+### Data Analytics Paradigm

-### Decompose the Ask + Identify Data Sources
+1. Decompose the Ask + Identify Data Sources
-The first two steps were conducted simultaneously in the project proposal phase
+    - The first two steps were conducted simultaneously in the project proposal phase.
+    - The research questions and data sources are provided in [Scope]

-### Define Strategy and Metrics
+2. Define Strategy and Metrics

-### Build a Data Retrieval Plan
+3. Build a Data Retrieval Plan

-### Retrieve the Data
+4. Retrieve the Data

-### Assemble and Clean
+5. Assemble and Clean

+6. Analyse or Trends

+7. Acknowledge Limitations

+8. Tell the Story

+#### Food.com

+## Decision Points
+1. Food.com - meal types - `dinner` is not a tag, use `dinner-party` instead.
+2.

 ## Analysis

+### Results

+### Limitations

+## Future

 ## References
 - [1] Weight Watchers Smart Points Calculator [https://www.watcherspoint.com/weight-watchers-smart-points-calculator](https://www.watcherspoint.com/weight-watchers-smart-points-calculator)